 The motherboard comes with a surface mount 478-pin Zero Insertion Force (ZIF) socket.
-This socket is specifically designed for the Intel® Pentium® 4 478/Northwood Processor.

-The Intel Pentium 4 Processor in the 478-pin package uses the Flip-Chip Pin Grid Array 2 (FC-PGA2) package technology, and includes the Intel® NetBurstTM micro-architecture.
-The Intel NetBurst micro-architecture features the hyper-pipelined technology, rapid execution engine, 400MHz system bus, and execution trace cache.
-Together, these attributes improve system performance by allowing higher processor frequencies, faster execution of integer instructions, and a data transfer rate of 3.2GB/s.
+The socket is designed for the Intel[®] Pentium[®] 4 Processor in the 478-pin package with 512KB L2 cache on 0.13 micron process.
+This processor includes the Intel[®] NetBurst[TM] micro-architecture that features the hyper-pipelined technology, rapid execution engine, 533/400MHz system bus, and execution trace cache.
+Together, these attributes improve system performance by allowing higher core frequencies, faster execution of integer instructions, and data transfer rates of 4.2GB/s and 3.2GB/s.